 At the 2018/19 Annual General Meeting, the following members were appointed:

 President: Emeritus Professor Jenny Gregory AM taught and researched in the fields of history and heritage at The University of Western Australia for many years.
 She was Director of UWA’s Centre for WA History, Head of the School of Humanities (2009-15) and Chair of History (2007-08).
 Her research spans urban history, town planning and heritage, focusing in particular on people and their response to remnants of the past.
 Her most recent publications are War and Emotions (2018) co-edited with Bobbie Oliver, and A Man for All Seasons: Essays for Geoffrey Bolton (2017) co-edited with Stuart Macintyre and Lenore Layman.
 Other major publications include City of Light: a history of Perth since the fifties (2003) and histories of Claremont (with Geoff Bolton) and Scotch College, as well as the edited collections, Seeking Wisdom: a Centenary History of UWA (2013), and the Historical Encyclopedia of Western Australia (2009).
-She was inaugural President of the History Council of WA (2003–07), is a member of the Board of Australia Day WA, former President and Chair of the National Trust of Australia (WA) (1998–2010), and a former Director of UWA Press.
+She was inaugural President of the History Council of WA (2003–07), is a board member of Australia Day WA, former President and Chair of the National Trust of Australia (WA) (1998–2010), and a former Director of UWA Press.

 Secretary: Helen Munt is President of the Professional Historians Association (WA).
 She has tertiary qualifications from UWA and WAAPA and has worked professionally in the heritage and interpretation sectors since 1994, in areas as diverse as development, conservation, heritage listings, policy development, management plans, grant assessment, interpretation and heritage-based tourism events and products.
 She also has strong abilities in communication and consultation, project management & delivery and has nurtured a vast network of professional and community contacts and associations from across the State, particularly through her work as regional heritage advisor.
 Helen has been involved in independent theatre since the 1990s and is an Artistic Director of Scooplight Theatre.